inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 How many people are going to devote themselves to overcoming their reviewing biases?
 Very few, I'd say.

 Think about the junior on your team, who just doesn't yet have meaningful insights to contribute.
 And of your boss, who still sometimes meddles in PRs, although he shouldn't.
-Or the new hire, who says they did it differently at his previous company, and low-key suggests it was better there.
+Or the new hire, who says they did it differently at their previous company, and low-key suggests it was better there.

 Reading about biases once won't make a difference.
 It takes continuous effort, constant self-reflection, and a genuine desire to improve.
 It is hard work to silence your opinionated ego. **Good reviewing is practically non-existent.** So maybe we shouldn't expect it from people.